 Once in their room, there were loads more opportunities to add to their story:

-Don’t forget the baby belly – even if she’s already had a maternity session, these are her absolute last moments of pregnancy.
+Don’t forget the baby belly!
+Even if the mom already had a maternity session, these are her absolute last moments of pregnancy.

 I made sure to capture the couple’s interactions and emotions whilst they waited and during early preparations for surgery.

-Gowning up…this is an exciting moment, things were getting real now!
+Gowning up…this is an exciting moment — things are getting real now!

 Compression tights in preparation for surgery, got it!

-Some of the early observations prior to surgery occurred in their overnight room, which offered more opportunity for variety of photos.
+Some of the early observations before the surgery occurred in their overnight room, which offered more opportunities for a variety of photos.

-There are so many things that parents forget (or don’t even notice), when they’re going through birth.
-This is a big part of my job… to record what they will miss or forget, providing them with tangible memories to have and to hold after the fact, ensuring the retelling of their story has no gaps.
+This is a big part of my job…the idea is to record what they will miss or forget, providing them with tangible memories to have and to hold after the fact, ensuring the retelling of their story has no gaps.

-So be sure to continue taking photos as they move down to theater, and capture details such as the signs pointing to theater, wide scenes from afar, and any other details you notice.
+So be sure to continue taking photos as they move down towards the theatre, and capture details such as the signs pointing to the theatre, wide scenes from afar, and any other details you notice.

-Prior to heading down to theater, I sought out the midwife to establish where I could stand.. the last thing I wanted to do was get under any feet!
+Before heading down to the theatre, I sought out the midwife to establish where I could stand.. the last thing I wanted to do was get under any feet!

-Once I was in theater, I confirmed again.
-Equally important if not more, was also asking them to point out any no go zones.
+Once I was in the theatre, I confirmed again.
+Equally important, if not more, was also asking them to point out any no go zones.

-When we first headed down to theater, more observations and the patient identification process took place in a operating suite (this is a dedicated area just before going into theater and the name will vary).
-Make sure to document that process, especially the embraces and hand holding which will inevitably ramp up in these last minutes before entering theater.
+When we first headed down to the theatre, more observations and the patient identification process took place in an operating suite — a dedicated area just before going into the theatre.
+Make sure to document that process, especially the embraces and hand-holding, which will inevitably ramp up in these last minutes before entering the theatre.

-Next up we headed in to theater, but we still had a good 20 minutes until surgery started, which gave me time to capture images of the waiting.
+Next up, we headed into the theatre, but we still had a good 20 minutes until surgery started, which gave me time to capture images of the waiting.

-I avoided photographing any of the medical procedures that occur in the prelude to surgery, preferring instead to focus on the parents and their interactions as those procedures were happening.
+I avoided photographing the medical procedures before the surgery, preferring to focus on the parents and their interactions as these procedures were happening instead.

 During this time before surgery began, I mostly stayed at the edges of the room.
 This was the easiest way to ensure I didn’t get in anyone’s way.
 I also steered clear of equipment.

-Instincts helped me to know when I could move closer to them, and when it was more appropriate to stand back.
-For example when more staff are directly attending to mum.
+My instinct helped me know when I could move closer to them — and when it was more appropriate to stand back.
+For example, when more staff are directly attending to mum.

-I was able to look at the surgery side of the birth at one point, however I couldn’t see much due to all the medical staff and equipment, and I found shooting from the head side offered a much clearer perspective for photos.
+I was able to look toward the surgery side of the birth at one point.
+However, I couldn’t see much due to all the medical staff and equipment, and I found shooting from the head side offered a much clearer perspective for photos.

-Obvious much?
+Obvious?
 You’d be surprised.
-After a natural delivery, mum gets to hold the baby immediately.
-This is not the case following a cesarean delivery, and the other parent is more involved in those moments instead.
+After a natural delivery, mum gets to hold the newborn baby immediately.
+This is not the case following a c-section delivery, and the other parent is more involved in those moments instead.

-So it’s important not to forget mum in your photos.
-You can take photos of her watching as her baby is being checked and weighed, and soon you’ll get an opportunity to capture that very special moment when she meets and holds her baby for the first time.
+So when looking for birth photo ideas, it’s important not to forget mum in your photo session.
+You can take photos of her watching as her child is being checked and weighed, and soon you’ll get an opportunity to capture the special moment when she meets and holds her baby for the first time.

-After theater, mum was taken to recovery where I had an opportunity to photograph the first breastfeed and all those beautiful early interactions.
+After the maternity theatre, mum was taken to recovery, where I had an opportunity to photograph the first breastfeed and all those beautiful early interactions.

 As with a natural birthing room, the quality of light was not great, as the light was coming from really bright, artificial lights.

-I exposed for the bright light, as that’s where the first images of the baby would be.
+I was exposed to the bright light, as that’s where the first photos of the baby would be.
 This also helped to avoid blown highlights to a large extent, but it was very high contrast lighting, so it’s impossible to get perfect exposures.

 Related: Low Light Photography Tips

 Expose for the bright lights as this is where the action is happening.
-I shot this cesarean birth with an aperture around f/2.8, shutter speed at 1/400 or faster, and ISO around 250.
+I shot this newborn photo with an aperture around f/2.8, shutter speed at 1/400 or faster, and ISO around 250.